Social Work Licensure in Tennessee

 Individuals who earn their social work degree in Tennessee have a competitive edge over graduates of out-of-state programs, because social work programs require field experience, and graduates of accredited social work programs in Tennessee have experience with state-specific issues.

 In-state programs also familiarize students with Tennessee social work licensure requirements.
 Aspiring social workers should be sure to attend a school with regional accreditation and accreditation from the Council on Social Work Education.
 By choosing an accredited program, students ensure that other institutions and employers will recognize their credits and degree and that their social work degree will meet the requirements for licensure.
-The directory below includes accredited social work programs in Tennessee.

 What Can You Do With a Social Work Degree?